danirus/django-contactme/docs/tutorial.rst

 Signals and receivers
 =====================

-The workflow description mentions that Django-ContactMe sends 3 different signals:
+The workflow mentions that Django-contactme sends 3 signals:

 #. **confirmation_will_be_requested**: Sent just before a confirmation message is requested.